JavierAroche/iom/README.md

 ## Usage
 Drag and drop images to the iom app.
 Click on the settings icon (...) to change imagemin's plugin settings.

 NOTE: Images will not be overwritten by default.
-Change this behaviour in the settings.
+Change this behavior in the settings.

 ## Changelog
 **v0.0.4 (Jun 20 2017)**